LawleyFall2017/230-fall2017/projects/project1.md

 ```

 ## Due Date
-The completed page is due at noon on Sunday, September 10th.
-The page should appear properly at the URL specified above by that time.
+The completed page is due at midnight (11:59pm) on Sunday, September 10th.
+The page should appear properly at the URL specified in the requirements by that time.
 You do not need to send me email or post anything to myCourses.

 ## Grading
 I will use this rubric for grading your pages: